 I bought a Ludwig Supraphonic 400 snare drum to go with my Witt Percussion drum set which is a steam bent American black walnut set.
 It consists of a 20″ bass drum, 14″ floor tom and 12″ rack tom.
 It is my primary jazz combo set.
 Often, it is my “go-to” drum set.
 I was looking for a jazz combo snare drum with a shallow 5″ x 14″ shell.
 I wanted an around “go-to” snare drum.

 So I looked at several drum manufacturers and shell materials.
 Wow!
 They are now making shells out of wood that I had never even heard of.
 But after serious consideration, I went with a Ludwig Supraphonic 400 Anniversary Edition.
+It has a chrome-plated, seamless beaded aluminum shell.
 The only shell modification that I made was to replace the stock Ludwig P-85 with a Ludwig P-86 Snare Strainer.

 What should a snare drum sound like?

 The phrase: “You can’t teach an old dog new tricks” immediately comes to mind.
 I grew up with Ludwig snare drums – particularly the 400 and the 402 (6.5″ x 14″) models.
 And most of the jazz and rock records I listened to used a Supraphonic 400 in the studio.
 I guess what I think a snare drum should sound like is still based on what a Ludwig 400 sounds like.
 Supraphonics are like the Shure SM-57 microphones of snare drums – dependable, reliable, and the comparison standard.
 Now I have lots of other snare drums.
 Including a very rare 1959 Ludwig 401 all brass snare drum which I still love.
 I will continue to use different snare drums for different musical settings.